Forgiveness: Hinduism

-Forgiveness is further refined in Hindu Dharma by rhetorically contrasting it in feminine and masculine forms.
-In the feminine form, one form of forgiveness is explained through Lakshmi (called Goddess Sri in some parts of India); the other form is explained in the masculine form through her husband Vishnu.
-Feminine Lakshmi forgives even when the one who does wrong does not repent.
-Masculine Vishnu, on the other hand, forgives only when the wrongdoer repents.
-In Hindu Dharma, the feminine forgiveness granted without repentance by Lakshmi is higher and more noble than the masculine forgiveness granted only after there is repentance.
-In the Hindu epic Ramayana, Sita – the wife of King Rama – is symbolically eulogized for forgiving a crow even as it harms her.
-Later in the epic Ramayana, she is eulogized again for forgiving those who harass her while she has been kidnapped in Lanka.
-Many other Hindu stories discuss forgiveness with or without repentance.
+Forgiveness is further refined in Hinduism with feminine and masculine forms.
+The feminine form is demonstrated by Lakshmi (called Goddess Sri in some parts of India) and the masculine is demonstrated by her husband Vishnu.
+Lakshmi forgives even when the wrongdoer does not repent, while Vishnu forgives only when the wrongdoer repents.
+In Hinduism, Lakshmi's feminine forgiveness granted without repentance is higher and more noble than the masculine forgiveness granted only after repentance.

+In the Hindu epic Ramayana, Sita, the wife of King Rama, is symbolically eulogized for forgiving a crow even as it harms her, and is eulogized again later in the work for forgiving those who harass her while she has been kidnapped in Lanka.
+Many other Hindu narrative texts discuss forgiveness with or without repentance.

-The concept of forgiveness is treated in extensive debates within Hindu literature.
-In some Hindu texts, certain sins and intentional acts are debated as naturally unforgivable, for example, murder and rape; these ancient scholars argue whether blanket forgiveness is morally justifiable in every circumstance, and whether forgiveness encourages crime, disrespect, social disorder, and people not taking others seriously.
+Forgiveness is the subject of extensive debates in Hindu literature.
+In some Hindu texts, certain sins and intentional acts are argued to be naturally unforgivable (ex. murder and rape).
+These ancient scholars argue whether blanket forgiveness is morally justifiable, and whether forgiveness encourages crime, disrespect, social disorder, and people not taking others seriously.

 Other ancient Hindu texts highlight that forgiveness is not the same as reconciliation.
-Forgiveness in Hindu Dharma does not necessarily require that one reconcile with the offender, nor does it rule out reconciliation in some situations.
-Instead forgiveness in Hindu philosophy is being compassionate, tender, kind, and letting go of the harm or hurt caused by someone or something else.
-Forgiveness is essential for one to free oneself from negative thoughts, and to be able to focus on blissfully living a moral and ethical life (a dharmic life).
-In the highest self-realized state, forgiveness becomes the essence of one's personality, where the persecuted person remains unaffected, without agitation, without feeling like a victim, free from anger (akrodhi).
+Forgiveness in Hinduism does not necessarily require that one reconcile with the offender, though it does not rule out reconciliation.
+Instead, forgiveness in Hindu philosophy is being compassionate, tender, kind, and letting go of the harm caused by someone or something else.
+Forgiveness is essential to free oneself from negative thoughts and to be able to focus on living a moral and ethical life (a dharmic life).
+In the highest self-realized state, forgiveness becomes the essence of one's personality, and the persecuted person remains unaffected, does not feel like a victim, and lives free from anger (akrodhi).

-Other epics and ancient literature of Hindu Dharma discuss forgiveness.
+Other Hindu epics and ancient literature discuss forgiveness.
 For example: